mbarkhau/sbk/lit/030_impl_overview.md

 WXYZ
 ```

 |    Term    |       Value        |                        Description                         |
 |------------|--------------------|------------------------------------------------------------|
 | `message`  | `WXYZ`/`5758595a`  | ASCII and hex representation of the input message          |
 | `ecc_data` | `fbdc95be`         | Redundant Error Correction Data, derived from the message. |
 | `block`    | `5758595afbdc95be` | Hex representation of `message` &#124;&#124; `block`       |

 As you can see, the `ecc_data` is a suffix added to the original message.
 My understanding is that this is called a [systematic form encoding][href_wiki_rs_systematic].
 This RS implementation used by SBK uses a variable length polynomial with coefficients derived from the input message.
-In our example, using the message `5758595a`, the polynomial is be defined using four data points and four additional error correction points:
+In our example, using the message `5758595a`, the polynomial is defined using four data points and four additional error correction points:

 ```
         Data                   ECC